jostarlink/slackbot-api-docs/README.md

 });
 ```

- Alright, now let's run our code and see what happens.
+ Alright, now run the program and send "Hello" to your bot!